Born Again and Once Saved Always Saved (OSAS): Can a Christian Lose Salvation?

 28 “‘So take the talent from him and give it to the one who has ten talents.
 29 For to everyone who has, more will be given, and he will have more than enough.
 But from the one who does not have, even what he has will be taken away from him.
 30 And throw this good-for-nothing servant into the outer darkness, where there will be weeping and gnashing of teeth.’

 Notes: "Talent" in this parable is knowledge of God / spiritual maturity.
 We are called to multiply the "talents" that God gives us - meaning increase our knowledge of God.
-The servant who had no interest in multiplying his talent in the parable, was called "evil & lazy", and was cast out - "became unsaved".
+The servant who refused to act was cast out, illustrating the seriousness of neglect.

 Obviously Jesus’s long parable is trying to tell us something very important we need to do here to maintain our "saved" status, so we don’t get “cast out into the darkness and gnashing of teeth”.
 Definitely not "works of the flesh" nor good deeds, but obedience to grow spiritually.
 Although He does clarify again here that God is very patient with us and does not quickly give up on us.
 The fact remains, we have a duty to produce fruit / multiply talents.